facebook/jscodeshift/README.md

   });
 ```

-To learn about the provided method, have a look at the
+To learn about the provided methods, have a look at the
 [Collection.js](src/Collection.js) and its [extensions](src/collections/).

 ### Extensibility